shubham8324/my-learning-code/README.md

 git clone https://github.com/shubham8324/my-learning-code.git

 - Browse the directories to explore code, dashboards, scripts, notes, and points.

-- Submit suggestions via SUGGESTIONS.txt or GitHub Issues.
+## ✨ How to Contribute / Suggest Improvements

+- Use `SUGGESTIONS.txt` to provide ideas or feedback.
+- Open a GitHub **Issue** if you find errors or want to propose enhancements.
-- Do not modify existing files directly.
+- Please **do not modify existing scripts or notes** directly.

 ---

 ## 🛠 Technologies
+- Python 🐍
+- SQL 🗄️
-Python 🐍, SQL 🗄️, Shell 🖥️
+- Shell 🖥️
+- Linux 🐧
+- Windows 💻
+- HTML 🌐
+- Kubernetes ☸️
+- Prometheus 📈
+- Grafana 📊
+- Monitoring Tools 🛎️
-GitHub for version control 🔧
+- GitHub for version control 🔧

 ---